gtigas/farcebook/README.md

 Users have a visual indicator on their navbar that shows whenever they have any new, unseen notifications and a dropdown that shows a list of all of their recent notifications.
 Each `NotificationListItem` shows the other users name and the action that took place, as well as links to the item in question when clicked on.
 ## Code Examples
-I utilized eager loading using ActiveRecord to optimize my database queries and performance.
+I utilized eager loading using ActiveRecord to optimize my database queries and increase performance.
+When fetching the feed for a user, all relevant information is also queried along with each post for later usage.
 ```ruby
 #posts_controller.rb
 ...